uiuctml/npc-dataset-utils/docs/npc-dataset-utils/datasets/awa2.md

 ## Overview

-The Animals with Attributes 2 (AwA2) dataset consists of 37322 images of 50 animal classes, with 85 numeric attribute values for each class.
+The [Animals with Attributes 2 (AwA2)](https://cvml.ista.ac.at/AwA2/) dataset consists of 37,322 images of 50 animal classes, with 85 numeric attribute values for each class.
 Within the NPC project, the attribute labeling of the AwA2 dataset is _class-wise_, where all instances within the same class share identical attribute labels, and _multi-hot_, where the labeled attribute categories may have multiple values, e.g., an object may be labeled with more than one color.

 ## Initial Directory Structure